 MCSA: SQL 2016 BI Development (70-767 and 70-768) Online TrainingThe exams associated with this course have been retired.
 However, this course still retains value as a training resource.

-In this entry-level Microsoft Business Intelligence training, Knox Hutchinson and Garth Schulte prepares BI professionals to take the 70-767 and 70-768 exam, which are the two exams required to earn the MCSA: SQL 2016 BI Development certification.
+In this intermediate Microsoft Business Intelligence training, Knox Hutchinson and Garth Schulte prepares BI professionals to take the 70-767 and 70-768 exam, which are the two exams required to earn the MCSA: SQL 2016 BI Development certification.

 Companies are generating more data than ever before, and they need people to help make sense of it all.
 That’s the role of a business intelligence professional.
-This MCSA: SQL 2016 BI Development exams were designed by Microsoft to validate the entry-level skills expected of a BI professional with one year of experience.
+This MCSA: SQL 2016 BI Development exams were designed by Microsoft to validate the intermediate skills expected of a BI professional with one year of experience.

 After completing this MCSA training, you'll be prepped for the 70-767 and 70-768 and be ready to reap the benefits that come with both Microsoft training and certification.